Kunlong1994/lab3/Lab-06.md

 ### Start-Up

-Now we need to start the server on the Pi.
-We then access the chatbot page served by the Pi with a browser on our laptop.
+Now start the server on the Pi, then access the chatbot page served by the Pi with a browser on your laptop.

-We start the server by typing `node chatServer.js` into the Pi's terminal.
+On the Pi's terminal, start the server by typing `node chatServer.js`.

 Then, in a browser on your laptop, go to `$Address:8000` (Don't forget to replace the `$Address` with the actual IP address of your Pi).

-Once loaded, you should see a text field and the first greeting from the ChatBot.
+Once the webpage is loaded on your laptop browser, you should see a text field and the first greeting from the ChatBot on the webpage.

 #### Debugging
-If the previous steps did not work there are a few things you can easily check/debug:
+If the previous steps did not work, there are a few things you can easily check/debug:

 First, verify that the server is running.
 The command line window should say
 ```shell
 pi@$Address:~/IDD-Fa18-Lab6 $ node chatServer.js